mantidproject/mantid/docs/source/interfaces/inelastic/Inelastic Data Processor.rst

 Overview
 --------

-The Inelastic Data Manipulation interface provides Processes for manipulating reduced data from, for example, :ref:`Indirect Data Reduction <interface-indirect-data-reduction>` and Direct Reduction routines or S(Q, w).
+The Inelastic Data Processor interface provides processes for transforming reduced data from, for example, :ref:`Indirect Data Reduction <interface-indirect-data-reduction>` and Direct Reduction routines or S(Q, w).
 The output data can then be used for analysis by processes in, for example, the :ref:`Inelastic QENS Fitting <interface-inelastic-qens-fitting>` and :ref:`Inelastic Bayes Fitting <interface-inelastic-bayes-fitting>` interfaces.

-.. interface:: Data Manipulation
+.. interface:: Data Processor
   :align: right
   :width: 750